skycoin/skycoin/README.md

 Skycoin improves on Bitcoin in too many ways to be addressed here.

-Skycoin is small part of OP Redecentralize and OP Darknet Plan.
+Skycoin is a small part of OP Redecentralize and OP Darknet Plan.

 ## Links